cnblogs/cli/README.md

 ## Usage

-To use `cnb` directly, register it to your environment variables is required.
+To use `cnb` directly, add it to your environment variables is required.

 ### Login